 What Else Can Happen If You Don’t File a Tax Return?

 Most people look forward to getting a tax refund, but if you file your tax return, you tax return might get absorbed by the penalties.
 Typically you have 3 years to file your taxes and receive a refund.
 After the 3 year period, the IRS is not entitled to pay you anything so they won’t.

 As mentioned earlier, when the 3 years are up, the IRS is no longer obligated to pay you a refund.
 The statute of limitations for the IRS to collect unpaid back taxes doesn’t begin until you file your taxes.

 Maybe, maybe not; but most likely they will.
 The IRS continues to update their system to find as many delinquent taxpayers as possible.

 The computers that the IRS use are good enough to track people down.
 Also the way people use social media today, it’s very easy to find somebody so the changes of you slipping under the radar are slim to none.

 Sometimes it’ll take the IRS a 1-2 years to catch up to you, but they will.
 When they do finally catch up to you, you’ll be stuck with a lot of penalties and it’s just not worth it.
 If the IRS has finally caught up to you, then contact us today so we can fix the problem for you before it gets a lot worse.

 The IRS computer is referred to as the Information Returns Program.
 The system will match W2 statements or 1099 from employers.
-Their system will match this information will the tax returns that people file (if they filed a tax return at all.)
-IF no tax return is found, then you’ll start to get letters in the mail.
+Their system will match this information will the tax returns that you file (if you filed a tax return at all.)
+If no tax return is found, then you’ll start to get letters in the mail.